 If a trip permit has been obtained, ensure that land managers and your trip contact are informed that you are not in the area.
 This will ensure emergency services don’t try to locate and evacuate a group that isn’t there.

 National Parks are often closed when severe weather is forecast, such as Catastrophic Fire Danger Rating days, severe storms or floods or if there are bushfires in the area.

 Roadblocks and evacuation orders may be implemented by emergency services.

-Many bushwalking and outdoor clubs have a policy to cancel trips on days of Total Fire Ban or Catastrophic (or Severe) Fire Danger Rating.
+Many bushwalking and outdoor clubs have a policy to cancel trips on days of Total Fire Ban or Catastrophic (or Extreme) Fire Danger Rating.